Adrian von Ziegler

-Adrian von Ziegler ([ˈaːdʁiaːn fɔn ˈtsiːɡlɐ]; born 25 December 1989) is a Swiss composer from Zürich.
+Adrian von Ziegler ([ˈaːdʁiaːn fɔn ˈtsiːɡlɐ]; born 25 December 1989) is a Swiss composer from Zurich, Switzerland.
 He gained popularity on the video-sharing website YouTube, where his channel has over 1,000,000 subscribers as of May 2021.
 He composes instrumental music with a variety of Celtic Music, Emotional Music, Relaxing Music, Dark Music, Oriental Music, Fantasy Music, Movie Scores, Metal and many other genres.
 Adrian von Ziegler started using a "very old keyboard" and Magix Music Maker to compose his music.
 He still has this keyboard, but now mainly uses Cubase.
 Although there are few signs of media attention, von Ziegler was featured in a Magix magazine article in 2012.

-Musical career debut
+Musical career

 At age 15, von Ziegler began his musical experience as a drummer in a local rock band.
 However, wanting more melodic expression, he quit the band and started to compose music independently, using only a headset microphone and guitar.

 From 2007 to 2009, he recorded countless demo songs under the artist name "Indigo", in which his guitar would get replaced increasingly often by keyboard and orchestral arrangements of which he grew to favor.
 In 2008, he began releasing music on the social networking site Myspace.

 After dropping the Indigo pseudonym in 2009, he began releasing music under his own name, starting with the albums Requiem and Lifeclock in 2010.